Installing home theater speakers in your room is the best way to take movies to another level of enjoyment.

 If a precise sound is crucial to you, the only way to be sure is to go to an AV store and hear the speakers for yourself – or see if the company offers a risk-free in-home trial period.

-Here is a list of recommended speaker manufacturers that staff and writers at the Home Cinema Guide use or have experience with (in alphabetical order):
+Here is a list of recommended speaker manufacturers that I have used in a personal or professional capacity over the years (in alphabetical order):

 - Bowers & Wilkins

 - REL Acoustics (Subwoofers only)

 It’s not an exhaustive list of home theater speaker brands, but you might find it a helpful place to start looking.

 Most of these brands offer mid-range and high-end home theater speakers, but they are not the cheapest.